rackerlabs/support-how-to/content/cloud-block-storage/attach-a-cloud-block-storage-volume-to-an-onmetal-server-through-the-cloud-control-panel.md

 3. Click **Detach Volume**.

 **Note**: If any volumes are attached to an instance, deleting the instance fails.
-If you detach the instance and deleting them again, the instance will succeed.
+If you detach the instance and delete them again, the instance will succeed.